microsoft/BotFramework-WebChat/HOOKS.md

 useSendTypingIndicator(): [boolean]
 ```

-This function will return whether typing indicator will be send to the bot when the send box value is changed.
+This function will return whether the typing indicator will be sent to the bot when the send box value is being modified.

-To modify this value, change the props passed to Web Chat.
+To modify this value, change the props passed to Web Chat via style options.

 ## `useShouldSpeakIncomingActivity`